 Methylene chloride, also known as dichloromethane or DCM, is a solvent used in a range of products.
 The average consumer is most likely to encounter it in paint strippers, even though safer alternatives exist.
 Methylene chloride has been linked to cancer, cognitive impairment, and asphyxiation.

 Numerous people have died from exposure to methylene chloride.
-In 2017, the U.S. Environmental Protection Agency (EPA) proposed to ban this chemical’s use in paint stripping but then shelved the proposal under pressure from industry.
+In 2017, the U.S. Environmental Protection Agency (EPA) proposed to ban this chemical’s use in paint stripping.
+EPA didn’t act until 2019 to finalize the ban, but then only banned consumer uses and sales, leaving workers unprotected.
 We’re calling on retailers to take action and stop selling paint strippers containing methylene chloride.
 In the meantime, if you need to remove paint or a coating, make sure to avoid methylene chloride and other toxic chemicals like N-methylpyrrolidone (NMP).

 - Paint Strippers: Methylene chloride is a key ingredient in a variety of paint strippers sold in the U.S.

 - Adhesives: This chemical is also used in a range of adhesives, such as acrylic cement for hobbyists.
 For a comprehensive list of adhesives containing methylene chloride, click here to view the list developed by EPA in February 2017 (see pages 7-10)